Last updated Friday, April 17, 2020

 - Removing prior authorizations for COVID-19 diagnostic tests and covered services that are medically necessary and consistent with CDC guidance if diagnosed with COVID-19.

 - Expanding our benefits to cover telehealth services.
-Members will pay $0 for telehealth visits for the next 90 days at which time we will re-evaluate based on COVID 19 developments.
+Members will pay $0 for telehealth visits until June 30, 2020, at which time we will re-evaluate based on COVID-19 developments.

 - Removing early medication refill limits, prior authorizations and step therapy requirements.

-- Prescription refills from out-of-network pharmacies are available, but members will need to submit a Pharmacy Direct Medical Reimbursement form.
+- Prescription refills from out-of-network pharmacies are available, but members will need to submit a Pharmacy Direct Member Reimbursement form.

 - If a COVID-19 vaccine becomes available, we will cover the vaccine with no cost-sharing under your Part D benefit.*